arne-fuchs/EDLogParser/README.md

 Go into your <br>
 `drive_c/users/steamuser/Saved Games/Frontier Developments/Elite Dangerous`<br>
-and put the EDLogPrser-X.X.jar into the folder as well as the org.edassets folder.
+and put the EDLogPrser-X.X.jar into the folder as well as the org.edassets and de.paesserver folder.

 Location of journal logs:
 %USER%/Saved Games/Frontier Developments/Elite Dangerous/Journal.DATE.PART.log